lr-m/RIPMaliUtgard/README.md

 </p>

-Exploits for a forever-day use-after-free in the Mali Utgard GPU kernel driver.
+Exploits for a forever-day use-after-free in the Mali Utgard GPU kernel driver (so far only confirmed on ARM Mali-400 MP GPU in the MT6580).
 The bug it leverages was discovered on version *r6p2* of the driver, but it likely impacts later versions.

 **Note:** To use these on other devices/kernels, compatiblity will need to be checked as the bug may be at a different offset to my device, I'll give as much detail about the specifics of the device I wrote the exploit for where possible.